BBC Young Reporter 2019

-Students from this school made the news for real on Thursday 15 March 2018 as they took part in BBC News School Report.
+Students from this school made the news for real on Wednesday 6 March 2019 as they took part in BBC Young Reporter 2019.

-BBC News School Report gives 11-16 year-old students in the UK the chance to make their own news reports for a real audience.
+BBC Young Reporter gives 11-16 year-old students in the UK the chance to make their own news reports for a real audience.

 Using lesson plans and materials, and with support from BBC staff and partners, teachers help students develop their journalistic skills to become School Reporters.

 Students created news reports which have been uploaded here on our school website and have also been uploaded to the BBC website.